Browse through our Current & Past Newsletters.

 Click on the tab to reveal the answer to the question.

-Since the beginning in the mid-1970s, people from all over the world and all walks of life have attended STAR Retreat workshops.
+Since the mid-1970s, people from all over the world and all walks of life have attended STAR Retreat workshops.
 Participants have included therapists, mental health professionals, physicians and surgeons, business leaders, attorneys, engineers, teachers, elected officials, political consultants, parents, students, musicians, writers, and more.

 The reasons for coming to a STAR Retreat are as varied as the people attending.
 They include those who are dealing with or experiencing one or more of the following: depression, anxiety, low self esteem, personal or professional burnout, relationship issues, grief and loss, personal growth, anger issues including anger management, codependent behavior, loss of life’s meaning and purpose, life transitions, personal crisis, feeling “stuck” in one’s process, blocked creativity, addictive and compulsive behaviors, trauma or PTSD, and stress.